-- Q14.
-After the R&D commences, is it possible to change the detailed use of funds within the budget based on the progress and other factors (for example, using funds initially allocated to expenses for goods to travel expenses) (exchange of direct costs between expense items)? - A. If certain requirements are met, funds may be flexibly shifted to different expense items. - Conditions for shifting funds without requiring approval from JST: If the amount of funds to be shifted from each expense items does not exceed 50% of the total direct costs in the relevant fiscal year (if the amount does not exceed 5 million yen, then 5 million yen) - Conditions for shifting funds with approval from JST (Program Supervisor): If the amount of funds to be shifted from each expense items exceeds 50% of the total direct costs in the relevant fiscal year and exceeds 5 million yen, prior approval from JST (Program Supervisor) is required.
+- Q13.
+After the research and development commences, is it possible to change the detailed use of funds within the budget based on the progress and other factors (for example, using funds initially allocated to expenses for goods to travel expenses) (exchange of direct costs between expense items)? - A. The exchange of direct costs between expense items can be done under certain conditions. - Conditions for shifting funds without requiring approval from JST: If the amount of funds to be shifted from each expense items does not exceed 50% of the total direct costs in the relevant fiscal year (if 50% of the total direct costs does not exceed 5 million yen, then 5 million yen) - Conditions for shifting funds after approval from JST (Program Supervisor) that it is necessary for research implementation

+If the amount of funds to be shifted from each expense items exceeds 50% of the total direct costs in the relevant fiscal year and exceeds 5 million yen